runciter2078/FinNewsSentiment/README.md

   Combines spaCy for text preprocessing with a pre-trained BERT model (using the `nlptown/bert-base-multilingual-uncased-sentiment` pipeline) to predict sentiment for the POE, providing a deeper contextual analysis.

 - **Additional Scripts:**
-  The repository also contains several scripts for explainability (using LIME) and for model evaluation and feature importance extraction.
+  The repository also contains scripts for explainability (using LIME) and for model evaluation and feature importance extraction.

 ## Data

-The scripts assume that the following datasets are available in CSV format:
+The scripts use the dataset provided by the competition **"IBERLEF 2023 Task - FinancES: Financial Targeted Sentiment Analysis in Spanish"**, which is available in CSV format (e.g., `FinancES_phase_2_train_public.csv`).
-- `FinancES_phase_2_train_public.csv` (for sentiment analysis tasks)
-- `SPYV3.csv` (for financial news data)

 More details about the dataset and annotations can be found in the thesis document.

 ## Thesis Document

-The full thesis document is available as a PDF named **TFM_Financial_Sentiment_Analysis.pdf** in the repository.
+The complete Master's Thesis document is available as a PDF named **TFM_Financial_Sentiment_Analysis.pdf** in the repository.
 It includes detailed information on the methodology, experiments, results, and future work.

 ## Requirements